futsum/project-medicalNoShow/README.md

 **Model Comparison**

 The ANN classifier built with the selected features produced a higher accuracy rate (69.66%) and specificity rate (99.1%).
 The ANN classifier built with the balanced dataset produced a higher sensitivity rate (34.04%) and a higher Kappa rate (6.5%).
-The is a tradeoff between the accuracy/specificity rate and the sensitivity rate of the model.
+This a tradeoff between the accuracy/specificity rate and the sensitivity rate of the model.
 Since the goal of the project is to identify the no-shows, the model built with the balanced dataset is a better candidate.

 ![ANN Comparison](https://user-images.githubusercontent.com/2644463/31311390-87591558-ab68-11e7-853a-7bb7628d5095.PNG)